NeuPhysics/neutrino/docs/cosmology.rst

 For an approximation, I use :math:`\nu_{relative}=10^{-3}c`, a proper set up of the experiment would be about the order of :math:`a_t\sim 10^{-38}\mathrm{cm/s^2}`.

+A simple back-of-the-envelope estimation by assuming an constant acceleceration due to the CNB on the mirrors shows it is not possible to detect the effect of CNB modulation of the shift of the mirrors under current technology.